International College of Management, Sydney

 The ICMS Bachelor of Business Management (Accounting) has been developed – and is continually updated – by industry professionals.
 This ensures that degree content is relevant to the needs of the industry.
 As a graduate, you will able to effectively communicate the financial position of an organisation and confidently contribute to business strategy.

-This course includes the opportunity to participate in an international study tour.
+This course may include the opportunity to participate in an international study tour.

 Recommended studies: Completion of NSW HSC (or equivalent) with a minimum Band 2 in English Standard or English EAL/D and any of the suggested equivalent subjects including Mathematics Standard 2, Business Studies, Economics, Chemistry, Physics, Biology, Investigating Science, Legal Studies, Financial Services or Business Services.